SJTU-PLV/nominal-compcert-popl22-artifact/README.md

     [`backend/RTLmach.v`](Stack-Aware-Nominal-CompCert/backend/RTLmach.v),
     the `push_stage` and `record_frame` are merged and only happen when entering an internal function.
 Moreover, the top-most stage is popped upon a tailcall.
-As a result, the abstrat stack now matches with the call stack, such that each of its stage contains only one frame corresponding to an actiation record.
+As a result, the abstract stack now matches with the call stack, such that each of its stage contains only one frame corresponding to an activation record.
 Moreover, the result of applying `stack_size` on this abstract stack is the actual stack consumption at the machine level (hence the name `RTLmach`).
 This is formalized in the definition of the small-step